hakansam12/employeeAPI/README.md

 -install the dependencies by "$npm install express pg cors"

--connect your postgress by "$psql -U postgress"
+-connect your postgress by "$psql -U postgres"

 -create the database and tables by "CREATE DATABASE employee_db;" and connect it by "\c employee_db"